Language Varieties of Italy: Technology Challenges and Opportunities: The Default Machine-centric Approach

-Near-duplicate sentences are also very common in Wikipedia editions for Italy's varieties.
-For instance, the Venetian edition of Wikipedia ($\sim$60K pages) contains placeholder content for years from 1 BC to 999 BC (1K pages) and for most of the days of the year (365 pages), as well as template articles for many municipalities and provinces around the world.
-This suggests that a relevant portion of the encyclopedia could be generated by bots, and thus that Wikipedia texts for Italy's language varieties not only reflect a rather artificial use of language -- what we tentatively define \emph{wikivariety} -- but also that the actual content is smaller than expected.
+Near-duplicate articles are also common in Wikipedia editions for Italy's varieties.
+For instance, the Venetian edition of Wikipedia ($\sim$69K pages) contains placeholder content for years from 1 BC to 999 BC (1K pages) and for most of the days of the year, as well as template articles for many municipalities and provinces around the world.
+This suggests that a relevant portion of the encyclopedia could be generated by bots, and thus that Wikipedia texts for Italy's language varieties not only reflect a rather artificial use of language -- what we tentatively call \emph{wikivariety} -- but also that the actual content is less than one might think.

-Lastly, while \texttt{eml} has been deprecated more than 13 years ago\footnote{\url{https://iso639-3.sil.org/request/2008-040}} in favour of \texttt{egl} and \texttt{rgn} as separate ethnolinguistic entities~\citep{maiden1997dialects}, it is still in use on Wikipedia.
-Most \texttt{eml} pages currently indicate the specific variety at the top of the article, but this is rarely considered in NLP, where whole Wikipedia editions are taken as monolithic entities for training language models.
+Lastly, while \texttt{eml} has been deprecated more than 14 years ago\footnote{\url{https://iso639-3.sil.org/request/2008-040}} in favour of \texttt{egl} and \texttt{rgn} as separate ethnolinguistic entities~\citep{maiden1997dialects}, it is still in use on Wikipedia.
+Most \texttt{eml} pages indicate the specific variety at the top of the article, but this is rarely considered in NLP, where whole Wikipedia editions are taken as monolithic entities for training language models.

 The presence of Italy's varieties on Wikipedia has an impact on the creation of web-crawled datasets.
-It is not surprising that multilingual corpora that include those varieties are the ones that rely on fastText LangID~\citep{joulin-etal-2017-bag}, the only language identification model that currently includes a handful of Italy's varieties and whose training material is mostly taken from Wikipedia.
+It is not surprising that multilingual corpora that include those varieties are the ones that rely on fastText LangID~\citep{joulin-etal-2017-bag}, a language identification model that currently includes a handful of Italy's language varieties and whose training material is mostly taken from Wikipedia.

-Following~\citet{kreutzer-etal-2022-quality}, who have recently highlighted systematic issues on web-crawled dataset portions for low-resource languages, we manually audit the quality of crawled corpora which include Italy's varieties (cf.~Table~\ref{tab:quality-audit}) which are easily accessible.
-The resulting datasets are CCAligned~\citep{el-kishky-etal-2020-ccaligned}, WikiMatrix~\citep{schwenk-etal-2021-wikimatrix} (parallel) and OSCAR~\citep{abadji-EtAl:2022:LREC} (monolingual).\footnote{We do not include XLEnt~\citep{el-kishky-etal-2021-xlent} since it comprises cross-lingual named entities rather than texts.}
+Following~\citet{kreutzer-etal-2022-quality}, who have recently highlighted systematic issues with web-crawled dataset portions for ``\emph{low-resource} languages'', we manually audit the content of crawled corpora which include Italy's varieties (cf.~Table~\ref{tab:quality-audit}) and are easily accessible.
+The resulting datasets are CCAligned~\citep{el-kishky-etal-2020-ccaligned}, WikiMatrix~\citep{schwenk-etal-2021-wikimatrix} (parallel) and OSCAR~\citep{abadji-etal-2022-towards} (monolingual).\footnote{We do not include XLEnt~\citep{el-kishky-etal-2021-xlent} since it comprises cross-lingual named entities rather than texts.}